duongtruongbinh/Improve_ViVQA-X_baseline/Top-Down/docs/README.md

-# SIRI Framework Documentation
+# FDR Framework Documentation

-Welcome to the SIRI VQA Framework documentation!
+Welcome to the FDR VQA Framework documentation!
 This directory contains comprehensive guides to help you understand, setup, and use the framework.

 ## 📚 Documentation Index